sourcegraph/handbook/content/engineering/developer-insights/frontend-platform/index.md

 # Frontend platform team

-The Frontend platform team (part of the Web org) defines and maintains the standards and tooling for web development at Sourcegraph.
+The Frontend platform team (part of the [Developer Insights](../index.md) org) defines and maintains the standards and tooling for web development at Sourcegraph.

 ## Members